OVGU-VET-TechEd/Self_Learning_Nuggets_AI_Basics/04_Prompting_V4.md

 @badPrompt("Give me questions for my electronics quiz.")

 @goodPrompt("You are an experienced electronics instructor.
-Create 5 multiple-choice questions testing students' understanding of Ohm's Law (V = I × R).
-Context: These are second-year TVET students who have completed basic circuit analysis.
+Create 5 multiple-choice questions testing students' understanding of Ohm's Law V = I × R. Context: These are second-year TVET students who have completed basic circuit analysis.
 Format: Each question should have 4 options with clear explanations for correct answers.
 Constraint: Include one question involving practical calculations and one conceptual understanding question.
 Style: Use clear, professional language appropriate for technical students.")

 </div>